 - Use of CNF resources for advertising, selling, and soliciting for commercial purposes or for personal gain is prohibited without the prior written consent of the Colleges.
 Faculty, students or staff who have questions about the legitimacy of a particular use should discuss it with the appropriate members of the IT staff on their home campus.

 - The disclosure of individually identifiable non-directory information to non-university personnel is protected by the Family Educational Rights and Privacy Act of 1974 (FERPA).
 The disclosure of financial or personnel records that are owned by the Colleges without permission or to unauthorized persons is not permitted and may be prosecuted under California Penal Code 502.

 - Willful or unauthorized misuse or disclosure of information owned by the Colleges will also constitute just cause for disciplinary action, including dismissal from school and/or termination of employment regardless of whether criminal or civil penalties are imposed.
 It is also expected that any user will report suspected abuses of CNF resources.
 Failure to do so may subject the individual to loss of CNF access and/or the disciplinary action referred to above.

 The respective Information Technology organization of one of the Claremont Colleges may immediately suspend service to an individual or computer found to be significantly degrading the usability of the network or other computer systems.
 Inappropriate use will be referred to the appropriate College authority to take action, which may result in dismissal from school and/or termination of employment.

-Note: The provisions of this Policy apply to the institutions comprising The Claremont Colleges, including the Claremont University Consortium.
+Note: The provisions of this Policy apply to the institutions comprising The Claremont Colleges, including The Claremont Colleges Services.